asyncapi/website/pages/blog/2021-summary.md

 If you want to look at more data, some of it is available [in this spreadsheet](https://docs.google.com/spreadsheets/d/1KxEkX9BqtJ4WIkh-NMftq5pDTcBStV_pHqa6P6-7bfM/edit?usp=sharing) and for others you just need to contact me directly.

-In 2022 we need to establish a stronger bond with the community.
+In 2022, we need to establish a stronger bond with the community.
 We have many folks that give back a lot of time into the project, and it is time to give back.
 The main goals we have:
 - Meet in person for AsyncAPI Conference
 - Setup Ambassador program to give back to most active community members
-- Involve in more events like Google Summer of Code
+- Get involved in more events like Google Summer of Code

 Join us so we can work on these together!